 Assigning Policies to Users

-π Once a policy is created, you can assign it to individual users or teams.
+π Once a policy is created, you can assign it to users or teams.
 For step-by-step instructions, see Assigning a Time Tracking Policy to a User.

 Managing Time Tracking Policies